 Disk herniations are some of the most common causes of sciatica.
 There are several types of “ruptured” or herniated discs.
-Prolapse disc bulges are considered to be less severe because the outermost layer of the disc is still intact, however, extrusion or sequestration disc bulges are generally considered to be more painful.
+Prolapse disc bulges are considered less severe because the disc’s outermost layer is still intact; however, extrusion or sequestration disc bulges are generally considered more painful.
 These types of ruptured or herniated discs cause damage to the outer layer of the spinal disc, which leads tissue to push through from where it’s normally constrained.
 This can compress the sciatic nerve and cause symptoms.

-For healthcare professionals, it’s important to know the patient’s symptoms in order to understand their health issues and follow the appropriate treatment approach.
-Sciatica can be diagnosed during a physical exam by a chiropractor or doctor of chiropractic.
-Doctors can also perform X-rays and other tests, such as magnetic resonance imaging, or MRI, test to diagnose the condition of the spine.
+Healthcare professionals need to know the patient’s symptoms to understand their health issues and follow the appropriate treatment approach.
+Sciatica can be diagnosed by a chiropractor or doctor of chiropractic during a physical exam.
+Doctors can also perform X-rays and other tests, such as magnetic resonance imaging, or MRI, to diagnose the spine’s condition.
 After diagnosis, a chiropractor may utilize spinal adjustments and manual manipulations to correct the spine and relieve sciatic nerve pain.

-Stretches and exercise can aggravate sciatica, however, yoga has been demonstrated to help relieve sciatic nerve pain.
-Some people have reported that sitting and/or standing for extended periods of time and then moving around suddently can aggravate sciatica.
-Scrunching or shortening the spine, such as raising the legs up and/or bringing the knees towards the chest in a squatting position can commonly affect symptoms.
+Stretches and exercise can aggravate sciatica; however, yoga has been demonstrated to help relieve sciatic nerve pain.
+Some people have reported that sitting and/or standing for extended periods of time and then moving around suddenly can aggravate sciatica.
+Scrunching or shortening the spine, such as raising the legs up and/or bringing the knees towards the chest in a squatting position, can commonly affect symptoms.

 On the other hand, stretching and exercising the spine through yoga can help promote good posture while reducing stiffness, inflammation, and pain frequently associated with sciatic nerve pain.
 Research studies have demonstrated that yoga is a safe and effective treatment for people with sciatica.
 Some of the most important movements for preventing sciatic nerve pain focus on building strength and relaxing stiffness.
 Stretches and exercises may even be utilized in rehabilitation settings for patients with sciatica following surgery.

-Acupuncture is a type of traditional Chinese medicine practice which is based on regulating overall health and wellness by opening the human body’s natural flow of energy.
+Acupuncture is a traditional Chinese medicine practice based on regulating overall health and wellness by opening the human body’s natural flow of energy.
 It utilizes small, virtually pain-free needles to target specific pathways in the human body.
-Acupuncture has been approved by the FDA as a treatment for back pain and it’s supported in a variety of research studies for relieving chronic pain, including sciatica.
+Acupuncture has been approved by the FDA as a treatment for back pain, and it’s supported in various research studies for relieving chronic pain, including sciatica.

-Massage therapy is another non-surgical, holistic approach which helps open muscles, tissues, and channels of energy within the human body to help improve blood flow and reduce painful symptoms.
-Massage therapy helps reduce back pain, improve muscle relaxation, and even promote the healthy release of endorphins, or the natural “feel good” substances of the human body which act as pain relievers to improve painful symptoms.
+Massage therapy is another non-surgical, holistic approach that helps open muscles, tissues, and energy channels within the human body to help improve blood flow and reduce painful symptoms.
+Massage therapy helps reduce back pain, improve muscle relaxation, and even promote the healthy release of endorphins, or the human body’s natural “feel good” substances that act as pain relievers to improve painful symptoms.

 Many of these risk factors cause inflammation, which makes it difficult to heal from injuries and conditions.
-To prevent inflammation and improve the odds of developing sciatica, make sure to eat a nutrient-dense healing diet, avoid smoking/using recreational drugs, and participate in exercise as well as get good sleep.
+To prevent inflammation and improve the odds of developing sciatica, eat a nutrient-dense healing diet, avoid smoking/using recreational drugs, exercise, and get good sleep.
 Constipation may also cause toxicity and inflammation.
-As a matter of fact, anything which causes toxicity or inflammation can cause sciatica.
+Anything which causes toxicity or inflammation can cause sciatica.
 Nutrition and lifestyle modifications can ultimately help improve sciatic nerve pain.

 Sciatica is a collection of symptoms caused by the compression or impingement of the spinal cord and/or nerve roots.
-Understanding the symptoms of sciatic nerve pain is essential towards obtaining a diagnosis in order to follow up with the best treatment.
-The scope of our information is limited to chiropractic, musculoskeletal and nervous health issues as well as functional medicine articles, topics, and discussions.
-To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900 .
+Understanding the symptoms of sciatic nerve pain is essential for obtaining a diagnosis to follow up with the best treatment.

 Proudly, Dr. Alexander Jimenez makes XYMOGEN formulas available only to patients under our care.